News

 New ecosystem monitoring plots established to address biodiversity threats in WA’s Pilbara

-The Pilbara Corridors project has established the first of its AusPlots ecosystem monitoring sites in the Fortescue catchment, as part of a monitoring contribution to the national rangelands landscape.
+The Pilbara Corridors project has established the first of its AusPlots ecosystem and environment monitoring sites in the Fortescue catchment, as part of a monitoring contribution to the national rangelands landscape.
 Pilbara Corridors Program Manager Ian Cotton said the initial two sites were established in May, one on Karijini National Park and one on Millstream Chichester National Park as a joint exercise between WA Department of Parks and WildlifePilbara Corridors and TERN AusPlots.

 TERN AusPlots staff Rick Flitton and Ian Fox collect soil bulk density samples (above) and point intercept data (below) at one of the new AusPlots monitoring sites established in WA’s Karijini National Park by Pilbara Corridors (photos courtesy of Ian Cotton)